StackVista/stackstate-docs/setup/upgrading.md

 1. [Create a backup](#create-a-backup)
 2. [Upgrade StackState](#upgrade-stackstate)
 3. [Verify the new installation](#verify-the-new-installation)
+4. Check if any installed StackPacks require an upgrade

 ### Upgrade to a new major StackState release